Quentinchampenois/next-sample/README.md

 -   When you are not logged in, you can still access to a global list of ideas of people.
 Those ideas needs to be public.

 In homepage, filters are available to filter between kind of gifts, sexe, maybe price.

+## More information

+This project is just a discover of NextJS, it will not be saved or continued.